jokva/talks/rediscovering-fire/source/allocation.rst

 Summary
 -------
-This section discussed the drawbacks of *hiding allocations*, and returning freshly allocated memory from functions with the expectation that callers release it later, and demonstrates why libraries for libraries should always assume its memory is externally managed, and take it by argument.
+This section discussed the drawbacks of *visible allocations*.
+A core library should not return freshly allocated memory from functions with the expectation that callers release it later.
+It demonstrates why libraries for libraries should always assume its memory is externally managed, and functions that need dynamic memory should take it by argument.

-Briefly, assuming memory is allocated, managed, and correct makes the library simpler, and leaves the author of the module using the library the flexbility needed to make the right choices *for that environment*.
-Choices that are drastically different in Python, C++, Common Lisp, and Julia.
+Briefly, assuming memory is allocated, managed, and correct, ensures that:

+- The library is simple to implement
+- Few assumptions about end usage
+- Provides users with flexibility to make the right choice *for the target environment*

+How to interact with users is drastically different in Python, C++, Common Lisp, and Julia, and the core library should reflect that.

 .. [#] ``segy_readsubtr`` and ``segy_writesubtr`` will allocate and free upon
        when reading non-contiguous ranges, unless the ``rangebuf`` parameter is